skydoves/TransformationLayout/README.md

 ```

 ### Transform into a view
-Here is an simple example to transform view A to B.
+Here is a simple example of transform fab into a view.

 <img src="https://user-images.githubusercontent.com/24237865/75549488-25321700-5a73-11ea-8908-609592907e84.gif" align="right" width="32%"/>